Math S-21b - Calendar of topics and HW assignments - Summer 2011

 week #5

-HW 8: Read sections 7.5 and 7.6 and the supplement on repeated eigenvalues, complex eigenvalues, and Jordan canonical form for a matrix.
-Optional: Read the supplement on quadratic forms, critical points, principal axes, and the 2nd derivative test.
+HW 8: Read sections 7.5-7.6 and 8.1-8.3 and the supplement on repeated eigenvalues, complex eigenvalues, and Jordan canonical form for a matrix.
+Supplement on quadratic forms, critical points, principal axes, and the 2nd derivative test

 For extra practice: